tomaslobato/noteai/README.md

 # NoteAI
 A note taking app with AI functionalities like automatic image cover generation and text completion.
-Built for learning purposes with Next.js 14, TailwindCSS and DrizzleORM by Tomas Lobato
+Built for learning purposes with Next.js 14, TailwindCSS, Clerk Auth and DrizzleORM by Tomas Lobato